cysouw/diathesis/text/c11_infinitive.md

 - Es ist bekannt, dass er das Haus bauen hat wollen (^\*^hat gewollt).
 :::

 An interesting supplementary effect that these modal verbs have on diathesis concerns the interpretation of the *haben+Partizip* construction.
-This construction has two different interpretations [@next a], either *Perfekt* (see [@sec:participles-haben-transitive-perfect]) or *Pertinenzpassiv* (see [@sec:participles-haben-passive]).
+This construction has two different interpretations [@next a], either *Perfekt* (see [@sec:participles-no-diathesis]) or *Pertinenzpassiv* (see [@sec:participles-haben-passive]).
 In most uses, the *Perfekt* interpretation is the preferred reading.
 However, with an additional modal light verb only the *Pertinenzpassiv* interpretation is possible [@next b].

 ::: ex
 - Er hat sein Auto repariert. \